 Reducing or eliminating debt can be an important step in crafting a viable retirement, yet many people have a hard time extracting the red ink from their balance sheets.
-If you have parents trapped in debt and nearing retirement, now is a good time to have a talk about the future.
+If you have parents trapped in debt and nearing retirement, now is a good time to look into senior citizen financial planning and have a talk about the future.
 If they are already there and are starting to struggle with paying bills or making financial choices, your help could be critical.

 Start a Conversation

 The first step to helping your parents with debt is to open a line of communication.
 Approach the situation knowing what you want to say.
 Be honest, and show that you’re concerned about their well-being.

 Make sure you have plenty of time and attention to give to the conversation.
 Choose a time when you can put other obligations on hold and focus on your parents.

 If possible, plan to talk to them before they need help so that you can make financial plans together and avoid pitfalls.

 Once you’re prepared to talk to your parents, consider how to approach them.
 Giving your parents advice likely will feel like a role reversal, and it is.
 When you were a child, they set the rules and gave the advice.
 Finding the right way to turn the tables can be challenging and uncomfortable, but if the conversation works, it can avoid big problems.